ValenceElectron/gmon/README.md

 # What's with the name?

 gmon was an abbreviation of "GPU monitor", and this project started  out predominantly as an actual logging tool.
 It required a bash script that I had made called "gmon" which called "nvidia-smi" every 2 seconds and saved the output into a log file called gputemps.log.
-The Java program came in when I wanted an easy way to sift through and process all that data. <br>
+The Java program came in when I wanted an easy way to sift through and process all that data.
 Following that, I made continuous improvements to it and now it's becoming a fully-fledged GPU control app.

 # But why though?